morriswchris/sample_app_rails_4/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial:

 **This repository is not current or maintained.
 See [www.railstutorial.org/help](https://www.railstutorial.org/help) for the current version of the sample app.**